coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 These tests, among others, give us confidence in the correctness of the algorithm.

-## Conclusion
+## Conclusion and how to get involved

 It's remarkable that Coalton has come to a point that a relatively complicated mathematical algorithm to implement discrete compilation can not only run, but run correctly *and* run efficiently.
 Coalton is still evolving in order to make programs like these and others faster to write and faster to execute, without compromising on correctness.

+The Coalton developement team is always looking for and excited by improvements to the language, especially in the standard library.
+If you're interesting in helping out with Coalton, please join the [Discord](https://discord.gg/cPb6Bc4xAH)!

+### Acknowledgements

 Discrete compilation in quilc has been in the works for a while, starting during investigations of the Solovay-Kitaev algorithm during a summer internship at Rigetti Computing many years ago.
 The development of Coalton and catalyzing the implementation of discrete compilation was supported by the [HRL Laboratories quantum computing group](https://quantum.hrl.com/).
 We especially acknowledge Erik Davis, Cole Scott, and Brendan Pawlowski for their assistance during development.
 Eric Peterson, Mark Skilbeck, and Parker Williams each provided valuable feedback to drafts of this post.

-The Coalton developement team is always looking for and excited by improvements to the language, especially in the standard library.
-If you're interesting in helping out with Coalton, please join the [Discord](https://discord.gg/cPb6Bc4xAH)!